Sunday, August 6, 2017

 1. The venturi nozzle creates so much back pressure on submersible pumps they run continuously trying to build pressure at the well tank.
 Eventually, the submersible pump will overheat and fail.

-2. The venturi nozzle greatly restricts the water pressure and water volume causing insufficient water volumes to properly backwash the filter media tanks.
+2. The venturi nozzle greatly restricts the water pressure and water volume causing insufficient water volume to properly backwash the filter media tanks.
 Causing the filter media to foul out prematurely.
 Hence these systems typically need the filtration media replaced every 3-7 years.
 Depending on the water chemistry and water usage.

 3. A common problem with this venturi style also is oxidized iron and manganese plugging up the water line from the venturi nozzle to the bladder/well tank, aeration tank, and/or filtration tank causing severe pressure loss.
 This requires annual or semi-annual maintenance to clean out the lines and flush the well tank.
 Consequently, the lack of household water pressure and water volumes necessary to efficiently operate a home is a problem.
 So this style system is rarely used now.